What is pelvic inflammatory disease (PID)?

 - Sexual contact

-- Medical procedures that open your cervix such as abortion, dilation & curettage (D&C), or having an intrauterine device (IUD) inserted
+- Recent medical procedures that open your cervix such as abortion, dilation and curettage (D&C), or having an Intrauterine Device (IUD) inserted

 - Leaving tampons or items such as contraceptive sponges or diaphragms in the vagina too long.
 Bacteria can thrive and then spread from the vagina to the uterus